1995 Nissan Altima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1995 Nissan Altima
+A guide to repairs, service, and maintenance costs for your 1995 Nissan Altima

 Runs pretty well on highway but seems to hold back at times when accelerating.